TaxoPress/TaxoPress/readme.txt

 == Changelog ==

+* Version 2.0-beta4 :
+	* Fix a fatal with error with autoterms.
+	* Fix a bug with autoterms when saving post, somes times called twice...
+	* Improve performance when saving posts.
+	* Allow old tags field for each custom post type that use post tags.
 * Version 2.0-beta3 :
 	* Fix a bug when the st_the_tags() function is called.
 * Version 2.0-beta2 :